Which one would we choose?

-The fundamental principle is that the app shows you in real time how well you are cleaning, like the SmartGuide does, but it then logs it, so you have a digital record of your cleaning.
-This can be helpful in achieving you goals.
+The fundamental principle is that the app shows you in real-time how well you are cleaning, like the SmartGuide does, but it then logs it, so you have a digital record of your cleaning.
+This can be helpful in achieving your goals.

-You can also complete some brush customisations via this too.
+You can also complete some brush customizations via this too.